hdjang/Feature-Selective-Anchor-Free-Module-for-Single-Shot-Object-Detection/README.md

 ## Feature Selective Anchor-Free Module for Single-Shot Object Detection.
-CVPR, 2019.
+CVPR, 2019. (in PyTorch)

 ## Description

 This repository reproduces "Zhu et al. Feature Selective Anchor-Free Module for Single-Shot Object Detection.
 CVPR, 2019."
-(FSAF) [PDF](https://arxiv.org/pdf/1903.00621.pdf).
+(FSAF) [PDF](https://arxiv.org/pdf/1903.00621.pdf) in PyTorch.
 The implementation is based on MMDetection framework.
 All the codes for the FSAF model follow the original paper.

 ## Get Started